SvenWesterlaken/mongo4j/README.md

   - `pass` - Password for neo4j authentication.
 Defaults to `neo4j`
 - `options` - Options for neo4j driver.
 These can be found in the [documentation](https://neo4j.com/docs/api/javascript-driver/current/function/index.html#static-function-driver). _Will be overwritten by individual options set in hosts_

-In the case of multiple drivers make sure you initialize every driver with an identifier (name) in string format for later re-use, otherwise an error will be thrown.
+In the case of multiple drivers make sure you initialize every driver with an identifier (name) in string format for later re-use, otherwise, an error will be thrown.

 ```javascript
 const mongo4j = require('mongo4j');